🌈 heal.lgbt

 Or, worse, self-care can be triggering because we don’t want to see how we’ve been neglecting ourselves.
 How lost we’ve allowed ourselves to become.
 If I really look at my finances… then I will have to face how awful they look and I’m not ready for that!
 Ugh.

 Self-care asks that we be present, stop running, come into our bodies and pay attention to our health.
-And maybe we don’t like what we see.
-Maybe there was a lot of neglect—years of neglect.
-It’s easier to keep running.

-So it’s best to start simple.
+It’s best to start simple.
 One day I decided to start making sure my feet were happy.
 I discovered that I had been buying size 12 shoes but my feet were actually size 13.
 So I bought some shoes that fit, for once.
 I started moisturizing my feet before bed.
 I got a little pumice stone and started to exfoliate them in the shower.
 I got cute colorful socks I liked.
 I started clipping my toenails a bit more often.
 And now I know that no matter what kind of crazy shit is going on in my life, my feet are taken care of.

 Self-care is a thousand tiny things like this.
 A single self-care effort won’t feel like much and may not seem important.
 But when combined, they become life changing.
 They elevate your mood and overall sense of wellbeing.